 What’s up with all the dog waste in NYC?

-It’s true in many urban cities, but New York seems to have a serious dog waste problem-- one so significant that many people don’t know what to so about it.
+It’s true in many urban cities, but New York seems to have a serious dog waste problem-- one so significant that many people don’t know what to do about it.
 Where did all this waste come from?
 Why doesn’t it get cleaned up?
 How can you avoid it?
 Those are all questions that many New Yorkers ask themselves all the time.

 So, why is there so much dog waste in new York city?
 It’s gross, and no one wants to see it-- but it’s everywhere.
 You can find it in local parks, littered on the edges of sidewalks, and sometimes even right next to your doorstep.
-Roughly 80,000 unique dogs are registered every year in NYC, and there are estimated to be around 600,000 Registered dogs currently living in the Big apple.
+Roughly 80,000 unique dogs are registered every year in NYC, and there are estimated to be around 600,000 Registered dogs currently living in the Big Apple.
 And that’s not even counting the prevalence of illegal, unregistered dogs in the big city.
-So part of why there is dog waste everywhere is simply that the city is absolutely filled to the brim with dogs-- no wonder you see so many dog walkers absolutely covered in leashes and pooches!
+So part of why there is dog waste everywhere is simply that the city is filled to the brim with dogs-- no wonder you see so many dog walkers absolutely covered in leashes and pooches!